TORCH-Consortium/MAGMA/README.md

 ```

 The `conda` environments are expected by the `conda_local` profile of the pipeline, it is recommended that it should be created **prior** to the use of the pipeline, using the following commands.
-Note that if you have `mamba` (or `micromamba`) available you can rely upon those as well.
+Note that if you have `mamba` (or `micromamba`) available you can rely upon that instead of `conda`.

 ```sh